This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Quality control

-- Containers are loaded for shipment overseas
+- Load containers for shipment overseas

 My Fascination With Rocks & Minerals